CELEBRATING 25 YEARS

 A crowd estimated at 2,500 to 3,000 people celebrated with fun-for-all-ages festivities that included a rock wall, games, photo booth, student salsa-making contest, and a delicious free lunch of flame-grilled burgers, chicken sandwiches, salad, asparagus, fruit and dessert.

-Numerous student performing groups entertained the crowd, including the Natomas High School Drum Corps and Marching Band, Bannon Creek Elementary Junior Beaver Cheerleaders, Jefferson Elementary Ballet Folklorica Dance Group, Two Rivers Elementary Choir, Inderkum High School Orchestra, and the Natomas Middle School Jazz Band.
+Numerous student performing groups entertained the crowd, including the Natomas High School Drum Corps and Marching Band, Bannon Creek School Junior Beaver Cheerleaders, Jefferson School Ballet Folklorica Dance Group, Two Rivers Elementary Choir, Inderkum High School Orchestra, and the Natomas Middle School Jazz Band.

 Speakers included Dr. General Davie Jr., NUSD’s first superintendent, and B.Teri Burns, who was on the district’s first school board and continues to hold that seat today.